Does Lapeyre Stair have a licensed engineer onsite?

 Do alternating tread stairs meet code for industrial use?

 Yes, alternating tread stairs meet the requirements of major industrial building codes.
-View Our Code Compliance for more information.
+Click here for more information about our code compliance.

 Where can alternating tread stairs be used?